OmarThinks/PIM-API/README.md

 	- There can be lots of products with code equal to null
 9. When deleting a Product
 	1. catogories will not be affected
-	2. all `ProductCategory` related to this productwill be deleted
+	2. all `ProductCategory` related to this product will be deleted
 		- Do not confuse with `Category`
 		- Categories will not be affected